 Torque & Speed

 The two main parameters that are commonly associated with gear motors are torque and speed.
 When it comes to torque and speed, a planetary gear motor is more effective in high speed, high torque applications.
 As mentioned above, the multiple contact points between the gears of a planetary gear head are the reason for its effectiveness in these conditions.

-The less complex construction of a spur gear head results in them to not being able to hold as much of a load as its planetary counterpart.
+The less complex construction of a spur gear head results in them not being able to hold as much of a load as their planetary counterpart.
 As the spur gear motor’s speed increases, it will produce a fair amount of noise without the proper internal lubrication.
 The ability to add multiple stages and have high gear reduction ratios allows spur gear motors to handle higher loads if needed.

-In planetary gear systems the gear lubrication tends to stay within the teeth of the gears whereas with spur gear systems, the lubrication tends to disperse from the gears at higher speeds.
+In planetary gear systems the gear lubrication tends to stay within the teeth of the gears whereas, with spur gear systems, the lubrication tends to disperse from the gears at higher speeds.

 Low speed applications that benefit from ISL’s spur gear motors are automated paper towel dispensers, telescope positioning equipment and electromechanical door locks.
 Higher speed applications where our spur gear motors are used include small appliances, such as blenders and food processors.